 Choosing a Container

-Choosing the right pot will increase your chances of successfully growing peas in containers.
+As with all container gardening tips, choosing the right pot or gardening container will increase your chances of successfully growing peas in containers.

-Pea plants only have a shallow root system.
-This means that they happily grow in moderately deep planters.
-While depth isn’t a necessity, width is far more important.
+When planting peas, remember pea plants only have a shallow root system.
+This means that when you grow peas, they happily grow in moderately deep planters.
+While depth isn’t a necessity, width is far more important when you grow peas.
 This means that you can also successfully grow pea plants in window boxes or troughs.

 The variety of pea plants you choose to grow will also have some influence on which pot you choose.
 Taller or bush varieties require planting to a depth of 8-12 inches.
 Aim to space the plants 3-5 inches apart.